Gosamat/QuickBookmar/README.md

 ---

-Feel free to contribute to the project or provide feedback to enhance the QuickBookmark experience!
+Feel free to provide feedback to enhance the QuickBookmark experience!